 - Grade 3 (severe): Complete tear.
 Makes the ligament unstable and nonfunctional

 An avulsion fracture is when the tendon or ligament pulls away from the bone and some of the bone remains attached to the muscle fibers.
 These injuries are much more common in younger people, who have weaker bones that are more likely to split from the muscle in this way.

 Treatment for an avulsion fracture is similar to a muscle sprain.
 Fractures will usually heal with simple care (ice, exercise to stretch the tendon, etc.).

 However, if the bone fragments have been displaced too far from the main bone to fuse naturally, surgery may be required.

 Consult With an Experienced Accident Attorney

-If you have been involved in an auto accident which resulted in a joint or ligament injury, it is important to discuss the circumstances of your case with an experienced auto accident attorney who can help to protect your legal rights and interests.
+If you have been involved in an accident which resulted in a joint or ligament injury, it is important to discuss the circumstances of your case with an experienced auto accident attorney who can help to protect your legal rights and interests.